EdmundLeex/asteroid-js/Readme.md

 maintain 60 FPS.

 <b>Possible Solution:</b>
-Since the ordered structure provided by linked list is not neccessary in object pooling implementation, I planned on changing this to use HashSet, which will use a contiguous memory addresses and provides faster traversal.
+Since the ordered structure provided by linked list is not necessary in object pooling implementation, I planned on changing this to use HashSet, which will use a contiguous memory addresses and provides faster traversal.